March 22, 2012

 Serves 4

-2 pounds salmon fillet, rinse under cold water, pat dry and cut into smaller serving size pieces
+-2 pounds salmon fillet, rinse under cold water, pat dry, and cut into smaller serving-size pieces

-1-2 tablespoons dried dill weed
+-1-2 tablespoons dried dill weed

-1tablespoon dried fenugreek leaves
+-1teaspoon dried fenugreek leaves

-1/4 teaspoon red pepper powder *optional
+-1/4 teaspoon red pepper powder (optional)

-Salt and black pepper to taste
+-Salt and black pepper to taste

-1-2 garlic cloves. finely minced
+-2 garlic cloves. finely minced

-Olive oil
+-Olive oil

-2 limes or a large narenj (Seville orange)
+-2 limes or a large narenj (Seville orange)

 Method:

-1. Season the salmon with dry ingredients.
+1. Season the salmon with dried herbs, red pepper, salt, and black pepper.

-2. In a heavy skillet heat 2-3 tablespoons of olive oil on medium-high heat.
+2. In a heavy skillet, heat 2-3 tablespoons of olive oil on medium-high heat.

 Enjoy!
 Nowruz Mobarak!